jdchen5/imperialMLnAI_CSproject/model_card.md

 - Binary classification: `0` for legitimate, `1` for fraudulent

 **Model Architecture:**
-The analysis employs multiple machine learning models, including RandomForestClassifier and DecisionTreeClassifier, optimised via GridSearchCV, BayesSearchCV and RandomizedSearchCV.
-A significant part of the analysis involves feature importance analysis, hypothesis testing for predictor significance, and stacking classifiers for improved prediction accuracy.
+RandomForestClassifier fromScikit-learn(Python)

 ## <span style="color:#4285F4;">PERFORMANCE</span>
-Give a summary graph or metrics of how the model performs.
-Remember to include how you are measuring the performance and what data you analysed it on.

 The model's performance is evaluated using accuracy, precision, recall, and the area under the precision-recall curve (PR AUC).
-Performance metrics are provided for RandomForestClassifier and DecisionTreeClassifier, with additional insights from confusion matrices and precision-recall curves.
-The model demonstrates high accuracy in fraud detection, with further details on performance metrics such as the model accuracy score, which reflects the model's effectiveness in classifying fraudulent transactions.
+Performance metrics are provided for multiple models, with additional insights from confusion matrices and precision-recall curves.
+From the table below, the recommended model demonstrated high accuracy in fraud detection, with further details on performance metrics such as the model accuracy score, which reflects the model's effectiveness in classifying fraudulent transactions.

 | Model                                | Accuracy (%) | Precision | Recall | F1-Score | PR AUC | ROC AUC |
 |--------------------------------------|--------------|-----------|--------|----------|--------|---------|